colejarczyk/doc/api/transactions.rst

 Add new transaction labels as customer
 --------------------------------------

-To update transaction labels you need to log in as customer and call the ``/api/customer/transaction/labels/append`` endpoint with the ``PUT`` method.
+To update transaction labels, you need to log in as a customer and call the ``/api/customer/transaction/labels/append`` endpoint with the ``PUT`` method.
-Customer can only add new labels to transactions which are assigned to them.
+A customer can only add new labels to transactions which are assigned to them.

 Definition
 ^^^^^^^^^^